spicyhek/cs158a/a3/demo/README.md

 ## How to Run

 - Note: To simulate multiple computers in the network on one computer, the port number of each server and client must be different.
-To do this, editing the config file in between creating each server/client is needed and shown below.
+To do this, editing `config.txt` in between creating each server/client is needed and shown below.
 - Use Python 3

 1. Ensure that config.txt reads: